scrudgey/DJ2020/save_system_notes.md

-how could we do something like AssetDatabase.GetAssetPath at runtime? we would need to enumerate
+how could we do something like AssetDatabase.GetAssetPath at runtime? we would need to enumerate all resources on start, and build a dictionary.